toolstack/just-likes-and-dislikes/readme.txt

 This plugin provides the ability to add the like and dislike buttons for WordPress native posts.

 = I have enabled the plugin but like and dislike icons are not being displayed.
 What may be the reason ? = Our plugin uses the_content filter to append like and dislike icons .
-So if your active theme's posts template doesn't use comment_text filter to display posts text then our plugin won't be able to display like and dislike icons.
+So if your active theme's posts template doesn't use the_content filter to display posts content then our plugin won't be able to display like and dislike icons.

 = Is there any hooks available to extend the plugin ? = Our plugin does contains many actions and filters which are described inside the Help Section